Menstrual Disorders

 To help diagnose menstrual disorders, you should schedule an appointment with your health care professional.
 To prepare, keep a record of the frequency and duration of your periods.
 Also jot down any additional symptoms, such as cramping, and be prepared to discuss health history.
 Here is how your health care professional will help you specifically diagnose abnormal uterine bleeding, dysmenorrhea, PMS and PMDD:

-To diagnose abnormal uterine bleeding (AUB) – also called menorrhagia or heavy menstrual bleeding, your health care professional will conduct a full medical examination to see if your condition is related to an underlying medical problem.
-This could be structural, such as fibroids or endometriosis, or hormonal.
+To diagnose heavy menstrual bleeding—also called menorrhagia—your health care professional will conduct a full medical examination to see if your condition is related to an underlying medical problem.
+This could be structural, such as fibroids, or hormonal.
 The examination involves a series of tests.
 These may include:

-You can also expect blood tests to check your blood count and a urine test to see if you're pregnant, as well as other laboratory tests.
+You can also expect blood tests to check your blood count for anemia and a urine test to see if you're pregnant, as well as other laboratory tests.

 The more information you can give your health care professional, the better.
 Take notes on the dates and length of your periods.
 You can do this by marking your calendar or appointment book.
 You might also be asked to keep a daily track record of your temperature to determine when you are ovulating.
-Ovulation kits are available without a prescription and are easy to use.
+Ovulation kits, that use a morning urine sample, are available without a prescription and are easy to use.

 During your initial evaluation with your health care professional, you should also discuss the following: